Guide written by:

 Lean-to gazebos require a wall to lean against for support.
 Usually installed on a deck and accessed via a sliding door, most lean-to gazebos feature a single slope roof.
 These gazebos can be attached to a wall or may be freestanding but fixed to a wall for extra support.

 Often referred to as marquees, pop up gazebos are often used as temporary market stalls, for picnics or for use in areas with a lot of wind exposure.
 Pretty basic in terms of design, pop up gazebos can be folded down much like an umbrella.

 The surface area of a gazebo is determined by its length and width and should be calculated before purchase with your specific needs in mind.
 Add up the space required for all of the equipment you are likely to use under the gazebo (garden dining sets, hammocks, plancha grills, etc.) and measure your gazebo accordingly.
 It's worth noting that standard gazebos rarely measure over 2.5 metres in height.

 Gazebo materials: an overview

 A moderately heavy and inexpensive material, powder-coated steel has been covered with a layer of epoxy resin.
 Available in various colours, this coating offers protection against corrosion.
-The only downside to this material is that if scratched, a point of entry is created in the resin that can allow moisture to enter and eventually cause rust to develop.
+The only downside to this material is that if scratched, moisture may be allowed to enter which will eventually cause rust to develop.

 Aluminium oxidises as it corrodes making it extremely resistant to rust.
-Its light weight and streamlined shapes make it a material of choice for both classic and modern gazebos.
-However, alumninium can start to grey and scuff over the years.
+Its ability to lend itself to lightweight and streamlined designs makes it a material of choice for both classic and modern gazebos.
+However, aluminium can start to discolour and get scuffed over the years.